Characters: Fullmetal Alchemist Homunculi

 - Go Out with a Smile: He's happy that he has an excuse to just not work anymore.

 - Lazy Bum: In a physical and moral sense.
 Not only is Sloth constantly falling asleep, but he lacks the willpower to say "no" to the other Homunculi, and usually goes through objects and people rather than around them.
-In a weird way, his laziness is what makes him dangerous.
+In a weird (and fitting) way, his laziness is what makes him dangerous.

 - Irony: His sin makes him the least difficult for Father to convince to do the arduous and thankless task he does.
 Lust would much rather witness the bloodshed after manipulating people into madness or spearing them with her fingers.
 Gluttony just wants to eat people and protect Lust.
 Pride rivals Father himself in both deviance and arrogance.
 Wrath was converted to be a war general and Envy created to ruin people's lives, and both would be pissed off at being asked to do something so menial as digging a tunnel the whole time instead.
 And most strikingly, Greed is too ambitious and has too many scruples deep down to even remain in Father's employ.